Add extended metrics for Azure virtual machines

 - Get cost effective sizing optimization recommendations from Cloudyn.

 For example, you might want to monitor the CPU % and Memory % of your Azure VMs.
-The Azure VM metrics correspond to [Host] Percentage CPU and [Guest] Memory percentage.
+The Azure VM metrics correspond to Percentage CPU and \Memory% Committed Bytes In Use.

 Extended metric data collection is only supported with Azure guest-level monitoring.
 Cloudyn is not compatible with the Azure Monitor logs VM extension.